RULE 14 - LEAVE OF ABSENCE WITHOUT PAY

 The purpose of Rule 14 is to allow employees in the classified service to request unpaid leave of absence and to establish the criteria under which they may be granted.
-The provisions of this rule will apply to all employees in the classified service except those employees who are members of a recognized bargaining unit and whose collective bargaining agreement specifies otherwise.
-(CSC 3/14/02)
+(CSC 3/14/02) (CSC 12/15/15)

 A. Military Leave

 Employees in the classified service will be entitled to military leaves of absence without pay for duty in the regular armed forces or the National Guard or Reserve.
 At the expiration of such leave, they are entitled to their position or comparable position and receive other benefits according to Minnesota and federal law.
 (CSC 2/24/09)